AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 selectable = mapping.createSelectable();
 ```

-Then specify the **range of dates** the row falls into.
+Then specify the **range of dates**.
 To select all dates in the table, call {api:anychart.data.TableSelectable#selectAll}selectAll(){api}, and to select a smaller range, call {api:anychart.data.TableSelectable#select}select(){api} with two keys (dates) as parameters.
 Keys can be passed as numbers, strings, or Date objects.
-Also, please note that both methods return instances of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api}.
 This is how selecting a range of dates looks like:

 ```
 selectable.select("2002-01-01", "2006-01-01");